chaosmethod/Hylo-Phase-Framework/README.md

-1\. enforce hard execution constraints,
+1. enforce hard execution constraints,

-2\. track bounded substrate load,
+2. track bounded substrate load,

-3\. distinguish legality from validity,
+3. distinguish legality from validity,

-4\. govern expert routing and lawful handoff,
+4. govern expert routing and lawful handoff,

-5\. determine when effective theories remain trustworthy,
+5. determine when effective theories remain trustworthy,

-6\. route execution to deeper substrate-side authority when effective descriptions cease to remain valid or legal.
+6. route execution to deeper substrate-side authority when effective descriptions cease to remain valid or legal.

-In operating language: \*\*HPF is the physics OS\*\*.
+In operating language: **HPF is the physics OS**.

-\## 1.1 Fixed dependency order
+## 1.1 Fixed dependency order